Northrop Grumman Co. (NYSE:NOC) Shares Sold by Retirement Systems of Alabama

 Retirement Systems of Alabama lowered its position in shares of Northrop Grumman Co.
 (NYSE:NOC) by 1.2% in the first quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 83,516 shares of the aerospace company’s stock after selling 1,048 shares during the period.
 Retirement Systems of Alabama owned 0.05% of Northrop Grumman worth $27,029,000 at the end of the most recent quarter.

 Several other hedge funds have also recently modified their holdings of the stock.
 BlackRock Inc. grew its stake in shares of Northrop Grumman by 2.7% during the fourth quarter.
 BlackRock Inc. now owns 9,489,573 shares of the aerospace company’s stock worth $2,891,661,000 after purchasing an additional 246,575 shares in the last quarter.
 Morgan Stanley grew its stake in shares of Northrop Grumman by 43.9% during the fourth quarter.
 Morgan Stanley now owns 1,412,149 shares of the aerospace company’s stock worth $430,309,000 after purchasing an additional 430,661 shares in the last quarter.
-Bank of New York Mellon Corp grew its stake in shares of Northrop Grumman by 3.5% during the fourth quarter.
-Bank of New York Mellon Corp now owns 1,389,433 shares of the aerospace company’s stock worth $423,389,000 after purchasing an additional 46,424 shares in the last quarter.
-Nuveen Asset Management LLC grew its stake in shares of Northrop Grumman by 30.4% during the fourth quarter.
-Nuveen Asset Management LLC now owns 1,243,441 shares of the aerospace company’s stock worth $378,901,000 after purchasing an additional 289,553 shares in the last quarter.
-Finally, Clearbridge Investments LLC grew its stake in shares of Northrop Grumman by 382.9% during the fourth quarter.
-Clearbridge Investments LLC now owns 1,104,396 shares of the aerospace company’s stock worth $336,532,000 after purchasing an additional 875,705 shares in the last quarter.
+Bank of New York Mellon Corp boosted its stake in Northrop Grumman by 3.5% in the fourth quarter.
+Bank of New York Mellon Corp now owns 1,389,433 shares of the aerospace company’s stock valued at $423,389,000 after acquiring an additional 46,424 shares in the last quarter.
+Nuveen Asset Management LLC boosted its stake in Northrop Grumman by 30.4% in the fourth quarter.
+Nuveen Asset Management LLC now owns 1,243,441 shares of the aerospace company’s stock valued at $378,901,000 after acquiring an additional 289,553 shares in the last quarter.
+Finally, Clearbridge Investments LLC boosted its stake in Northrop Grumman by 382.9% in the fourth quarter.
+Clearbridge Investments LLC now owns 1,104,396 shares of the aerospace company’s stock valued at $336,532,000 after acquiring an additional 875,705 shares in the last quarter.
 Hedge funds and other institutional investors own 82.65% of the company’s stock.

 In other news, VP Mary D. Petryszyn sold 968 shares of the firm’s stock in a transaction on Thursday, February 4th.
 The shares were sold at an average price of $302.93, for a total value of $293,236.24.
 Following the transaction, the vice president now owns 7,307 shares of the company’s stock, valued at approximately $2,213,509.51.
 The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, VP Shawn N. Purvis sold 4,389 shares of the firm’s stock in a transaction on Friday, March 5th.
-The shares were sold at an average price of $300.25, for a total transaction of $1,317,797.25.
-Following the completion of the transaction, the vice president now directly owns 3,608 shares in the company, valued at approximately $1,083,302.
+Also, VP Lesley A. Kalan sold 1,560 shares of the firm’s stock in a transaction on Monday, March 8th.
+The shares were sold at an average price of $308.31, for a total transaction of $480,963.60.
+Following the completion of the transaction, the vice president now directly owns 12,331 shares in the company, valued at approximately $3,801,770.61.
 The disclosure for this sale can be found here.
-Insiders sold 14,286 shares of company stock worth $4,294,598 over the last quarter.
-Company insiders own 0.27% of the company’s stock.
+In the last ninety days, insiders have sold 14,286 shares of company stock worth $4,294,598.
+0.27% of the stock is currently owned by insiders.

 Northrop Grumman (NYSE:NOC) last issued its earnings results on Thursday, January 28th.
 The aerospace company reported $6.59 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $5.70 by $0.89.
 Northrop Grumman had a net margin of 6.94% and a return on equity of 40.02%.
 The company had revenue of $10.21 billion during the quarter, compared to analysts’ expectations of $9.25 billion.
 During the same period last year, the company posted $5.61 earnings per share.
 The firm’s quarterly revenue was up 17.1% compared to the same quarter last year.
 On average, equities research analysts expect that Northrop Grumman Co. will post 22.72 earnings per share for the current fiscal year.